 - (1) Represents the lease and maintenance service agreement for office space in Noida, India.
-Liabilities were converted from India Rupee to U.S. dollars using the December 31, 2013 exchange rate. - (2) Amounts represent principal and interest payments over the life of the debts.
-See Note 10 "Long-Term Debt" to our consolidated financial statements under Item 8 of this Annual Report on Form 10-K.
+Liabilities were converted from India Rupee to U.S. dollars using the December 31, 2014 exchange rate. - (2) Represents the minimum payment of reinsurance premiums under multi-year reinsurance contracts. - (3) Represents the unused portion of our commitment related to the ADC Arrangement.
+See Note 17 "Commitments and Contingencies" under Financing Commitment to our consolidated financial statements under Item 8 of this Annual Report. - (4) Represents the unfunded balance of capital commitment under the subscription agreement related to one limited partnership. - (5) Amounts represent principal and interest payments over the life of the senior notes due January 30, 2020 and the convertible notes due March 15, 2019.